Vegetable fats – a possible culprit

 Eat up your carotenoids to increase visual performance

-Two carotenoids present in the macula – lutein and zeathanxin – are powerful antioxidant pigments which are also particularly rich in green leafy vegetables and brightly coloured fruits.
+Two carotenoids present in the macula – lutein and zeathanxin – are powerful Antioxidants are substances that protect cells within the body from damage caused by free radicals.
+They help to strengthen the body’s ability to fight infection… pigments which are also particularly rich in green leafy vegetables and brightly coloured fruits.
 Researchers from the University of Georgia concluded these carotenoids have a positive effect on the retina, reducing disability and discomfort from glare, enhancing contrast and increasing visual range.

-The carotenoid pigments appear to protect the retina and lens and perhaps even prevent age-related diseases such as macular degeneration and cataracts.
+The Carotenoids are the colourful plant pigments that make fruits and vegetables orange, red and yellow in colour.
+They are powerful antioxidants.
+Examples of carotenoids include… pigments appear to protect the retina and lens and perhaps even prevent age-related diseases such as macular degeneration and cataracts.
 Lutein is an oil-soluble nutrient, and if you merely consume vegetables without some oil or butter, you can’t absorb the lutein so well.
-So if you are consuming vegetable juice, it would be wise to add a splash of virgin olive oil to the juice to maximise your lutein absorption, as well as other important nutrients like vitamin K. Egg yolk is a highly bioavailable source of lutein and zeathanxin, whereas foods such as cantaloupe, carrots, sweet potato, yams and yellow squash are rich in beta-carotene, another carotenoid, but provide no lutein.
+So if you are consuming vegetable juice, it would be wise to add a splash of virgin olive oil to the juice to maximise your lutein absorption, as well as other important nutrients like What it does: Blood clotting.
+Deficiency Signs: Symptoms include those of a purpuric syndrome, i.e., ecchymosis, petechiae, bruising, abdominal pain, risk of massive bleeding, cartilage….
+Egg yolk is a highly bioavailable source of lutein and zeathanxin, whereas foods such as cantaloupe, carrots, sweet potato, yams and yellow squash are rich in beta-carotene, another carotenoid, but provide no lutein.

 Lutein & zeaxanthin concentration in fruits & vegetables food per 100 g